rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 agents which we will discuss later.
 So, this leaves the tasks which are classically associated with tool AIs such as prediction.
-We'll refer to these tasks as _process based_ as opposed to _outcome based_. _(TODO: better name than process based, maybe a standard name which exists somewhere?)_ So would process based tasks actually result in purely deontological AIs?
+We'll refer to these tasks as _process based_ as opposed to _outcome based_. _(TODO: better name than process based? maybe a more standard name which exists somewhere?)_ So would process based tasks actually result in purely deontological AIs?
 I will hold off on speculating here, though I think the answer to this question would be useful.
 My understanding is that in [this conversation][aligndiff] Eliezer Yudkowsky says that he thinks that current machine learning techniques couldn't even produce an intelligent[^inteldef] and purely deontological model.
 There's also some speculation in [this post on safety in predictive